 - Make sure to create each bundle relatively equal in size.
 It's common for bundles to get larger as you build the wreath.
 This creates a lopsided wreath.
 To ensure each bundle is the same size, create one bundle of 3 to 4 evergreen pieces and lay it next to your working area.
-As you create each bundle, reference that bundle to insure it is the same size.
-This "reference bundle" can then be the last bundle you attach to the frame.
+As you create each bundle, reference that bundle to ensure it is the same size.
+This "reference bundle" can be the last bundle you attach to the frame.

 - When you are complete, if you notice any gaps or holes, attach cones, ornaments, bows, or other decorations to that area to help fill in or cover up the thin area.

 - The strong evergreen fragrance of a wreath built from live cut greens has a special appeal.
 Strongly scented greens include juniper, pine, and Chamaecyparis.
 Spruce, fir, and yew are only lightly scented.

 - When mounted on a door, use a small piece of wire to wrap around the nail or hook on the door to firmly attach the wreath and keep it from falling off when the door is opened or closed.